 where NODE is, effectively, any clustered proxy (that’ll show up if you type ais config node and press <TAB-TAB>).

-Other variables, such as AIS_IS_PRIMARY and AIS_USE_HTTPS can prove to be useful at deployment time for the most part.
+Other variables, such as AIS_PRIMARY_EP and AIS_USE_HTTPS can prove to be useful at deployment time.

 For developers, CLI ais config cluster log.modules ec xs (for instance) would allow to selectively raise and/or reduce logging verbosity on a per module bases - modules EC (erasure coding) and xactions (batch jobs) in this particular case.